 Every year, summer seems to fly by.
-You squeeze in as many beach trips and barbeques as you can but those fun in the sun days are gone in a flash.
-How can you make the most of your fleeting summer days?
+You squeeze in as many beach trips and cookouts as you can, but those fun in the sun days are gone in a flash.
+Due to coronavirus (COVID-19), 88% of office workers are working from home at least one day per week during the pandemic.
+While travel is limited and fewer people are taking vacations, summer will likely look different this year, but that doesn't mean you can't take advantage of time off.

 Summer Fridays are a type of flexible scheduling that allows employees to either leave the office early on Friday or take the entire day off.
 These summer hours are typically offered on the Fridays that fall between Memorial Day and Labor Day.